 nomon teleion "the perfect law" - complete, perfect law.
 What is this complete / whole / all-encompassing law?
 Some commentators argue that James still has in mind law in the terms of divine truth, that complete/perfect revelation that is ours in Christ and which sets us free, ie. "the word of truth" = the gospel.
 If, as seems likely, James is working in the wisdom tradition, the law is God's ground-rules for a successful life, the operating manual, the guidelines for discipleship.
 Such includes the Mosaic ethic, along with the whole of NT ethics, particularly the law of Christ - the law of love.
 The lack of an article doesn't prove much, although if it were present it would support the argument that "the law" = "Torah".

 thV eleuqeriaV (a) gen. "gives freedom" - the freedom, liberty.
-What is the function of the genitive articular substantive "freedom"?
-It does seem to produce an adjectival clause describing law, "a law of liberty", a "law characterized by freedom", Ropes.
+The genitive is adjectival, attributive, limiting / describing "that perfect law, "a law of liberty", a "law characterized by freedom", Ropes.
 So, not any old law, but the law which produces freedom, it releases rather than enslaves, it makes for a happy life; "the perfect law that sets you free", CEV.

 parameinaV (paramenw) aor. part. "continues to do this" - having remained, abided, continued.
-The participle functions as a substantive, "the one looking intently ...... and continuing".
+The participle serves as a substantive; "the one looking intently ...... and continuing".
 Describing a person who perseveres in his attention to the law.
 The following participial clause defines "the one having continued."
 "Keep on paying attention to it", TEV.

 ouk ... genomenoV aor. mid. part. "not" - not having become.
 The participle forms a substantival clause in apposition to "the one having continued", "namely, the one not having become a forgetful hearer but an active doer."

 epilhsmonhV (h) gen. "forgetting [what he has heard]" - [a hearer] of forgetful.
-The genitive is obviously adjectival, limiting "hearer", the "forgetful" type of hearer, as described in the illustration, v23-24.
-"Forgetful listener", Moffatt.
+The genitive is adjectival, attributive, limiting "hearer", the "forgetful" type of hearer, as described in the illustration, v23-24.
+"Forgetful listener", Moffatt, NET.

 alla "but" - but, and.
 Adversative.

 ergou (on) gen. "[doing] it" - [a doer] of work.
-Again the genitive is adjectival, describing the believer who, having examined closely the law, sets out to apply it in their life rather than put it aside for some more opportune time in the never-never.
-Possibly objective, cf. Mayor; "one who does work".
+Again the genitive is adjectival, limiting by describing the believer who, having examined closely the law, sets out to apply it in their life rather than put it aside for some more opportune time in the never-never.
+None-the-less, usually taken as verbal, objective, cf. Mayor; "one who does work".
 "An active agent", Moffatt.

 makarioV adj. "[he will be] blessed" - [this one/man will be] blessed, happy.
 As with the use of this word in 1:12, we are unsure whether it is just "happy/contented", or whether James is referring to a "spiritual blessing / true happiness / God blessed", with the stress on a future divine blessing, eg. eternal life.
 There is certainly going to be a spiritual element to the blessing and such derives from God, but James is still probably working in the wisdom tradition and simply making the point that on the whole, life will go well for us if we apply God's ground-rules for successful living.